kysely-org/kysely/site/docs/recipes/expressions.md

 In the above query we used the expression builder in `select` and `where` methods.
 You can use it the same way in other methods like `having`, `on`, `orderBy`, `groupBy` etc.

 All expressions are composable.
 You can pass expressions as arguments of any expression.
 All query builder methods in Kysely accept expressions and expression builder callbacks.
-All expression builder methods offer autocompletions and type-safety just like methods on the query builders.
+All expression builder methods offer auto-completions and type-safety just like methods on the query builders.

 You might be wondering why you need to use a callback to get the expression builder?
 Why not just create an instance using a global function?
 The reason is that when you use a callback, kysely is able to infer the context correctly and the expression builder methods only autocomplete and accept columns and tables that are available in the context.
 In other words using a callback provides more type-safety.